“Culture’s what it’s all about.”

 Other important takeaways

-The tendency when reading these kinds of stories is to look at the perks.
-As good as they are perks alone don’t seem to get companies on the "100 Best" list.
+The tendency when reading these stories is to look at the perks.
+As good as they are, perks alone don’t seem to get companies on the 100 Best list.
 What else to look for?

 § Those that show up high in the surveys focus on personal relationships, not transactions.
-“The key to creating a great workplace was not a prescriptive set of employee benefits, programs, and practices, but the building of high-quality relationships in the workplace.”
+“The key to creating a great workplace was not a prescriptive set of employee benefits, programs, and practices, but the building of high-quality relationships in the workplace," the report concludes.

 § Companies gain a competitive advantage by attracting and keeping the most valuable workers.

-§ The goal for leadership is not always having the best ideas but harvesting them from others.
+§ The goal of leadership is not always having the best ideas but harvesting them from others.

 § It's not wealth or prestige that motivates people; it's respect and help from peers.